 Docker to the rescue

 Docker drastically simplifies this process.
-Reducing the need for developers to be configuration experts enabling them to focus on the things they like doing solving problems using code!
+Reducing the need for developers to be configuration experts enabling them to focus on solving problems using code!

 If you’re running Mac or Windows installing Docker is a relatively simple process of quite literally following a wizard.
 Read instructions on how to install docker on Windows or install docker on Mac OSX.
 You should be up and running is minutes.